Clinical Activities and Rotation Structure

 At the beginning of the rotation, interns observe other therapy sessions such as speech, physical and occupational therapies, as well as social work/case management.
 Throughout the training experience, our interns work closely with the neurorehabilitation psychology team, while learning critical skills and providing crucial services, including:

-- Brief screening assessments of cognition and mood
+- Brief screening assessments of cognition mood, and behavior

 - Brief and focused psychotherapeutic interventions